SathyaBhat/sathyasays.com/content/posts/2008-10-26-how-to-tackle-screen-resolution-problems-in-linux.md

 **LINUX KERNEL UPDATE**

-After each kernel update, you will have to reinstall Nvidia&#8217;s proprietary drivers.
+After each kernel update, you will have to reinstall Nvidia's proprietary drivers.
 This should change with the DKMS (Dynamic Kernel Module Support) present in Linux Kernel 2.6.27 and Ubuntu Intrepid Ibex 8.10

 **CONCLUSION**